Trends in Sustainability Design for the HomeIt’s a good time to be green!

 We’re not just talking cactus and mulch here.
 Your landscaping doesn’t have to be spare to be sustainable.
 Rely on native plants and you can have a very interesting landscape without using extra water.
 And if you still need some traditional grass, go ahead, just select a drought-tolerant grass or limit your application of it.

-A huge trend from 2016 that's carrying over to 2017 is bringing the outdoors into the house.
-This might be in the form of plants and greenery, or it might be larger windows and skylights that harvest natural light.
+A huge trend over the last several years is bringing the outdoors into the house.
+Biophilic design is incorporating anything natural into a design.
+This might be in the form of plants and greenery, or it might be larger windows and skylights that harvest natural light, or it could be the use of natural and sustainable materials.

 Another hot outdoors-in trend is designing spaces that connect the outdoor living space to the indoor living space.
 A retractable or folding wall instantly connects the inside of the house to the outdoor entertaining space, and voila, the outdoors are suddenly an extension of the living room!
 Check out Daltile products such as Saddle Brook XT that let you seamlessly connect both spaces with products suitable for both indoors and out.